JulianEberius/SublimePythonIDE/README.markdown

 **SublimePythonIDE**
 ===========================

 *Warning*: The plugin does not seem to work well on Windows at the moment.
-Sorry, will look into it at some point ...
+You might give the "windows" branch a try by cloning it manually.

 This plugin adds Python completions and some IDE-like functions to Sublime Text 3, through the use of the Rope library.
 It is a complete rewrite of SublimeRope for ST2.
 It should be a lot faster and easier to use than SublimeRope was.